DHTMLX/docs-scheduler/docs/guides/views.md

 }
 ~~~

-You can find more detailed description of the configuration object [here](api/config/js_eventcalendar_config_config.md/#:~:text=To%20configure%20a%20custom%20view%20mode%20(or%20modes)%2C%20you%20can%20specify%20the%20following%20parameters%3A)
+You can find more detailed description of the configuration object [here](api/config/js_eventcalendar_config_config.md).

 ### Custom Views

 Custom views can be created by extending one of the built-in views and overriding its configuration.

-A fundamental customization available for all views is modifying the displayed date range and navigation steps.
+A fundamental customization available for all views.
 This is achieved by defining the `getBounds`, `getNext`, and `getPrev` properties within the views `config`:

 - `getBounds?: (date: Date, config: Config) => [Date, Date]` - this function takes a date and returns an array with two dates that define the time range to be displayed in the view..
 - `getNext?: (date: Date, config: Config) => Date` - this function is triggered when the user clicks the "Next" button in the calendar header to move to the next interval.
 It takes the current date of the Event Calendar as an argument and must return the `start date` of the next interval.